Nevada Assessment Letter

 Carson City, Nevada 89701-5096

-It was a pleasure speaking with you about the outcome of the review of Nevada’s final assessment system under the Title I requirements of the Elementary and Secondary Education Act.
-We appreciate the efforts required to prepare for the review and hope that the process provides useful feedback that will support your State’s efforts to monitor student progress toward challenging standards.
+I am writing regarding our review of Nevada’s standards and assessment system under the Elementary and Secondary Education Act (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB).
+We appreciate the efforts required to prepare for the peer review and hope that the process provides useful feedback that will support Nevada’s efforts to monitor student progress toward challenging standards.